 As Hong’s followers grew in number, so too did their militaristic capabilities.

 The Causes of the Taiping Rebellion in China

 Despite ruling for over two centuries there was much animosity from the ethnic majority Han Chinese that were especially prevalent in southern China.
-Some such as Hong Xiuquan would go on to see the Manchus as ethnically inferior, “invaders,” and the source of their problems.
+Some such as Hong Xiuquan saw the Manchus as ethnically inferior, “invaders,” and the source of their problems.

 The mid-19th century was a period of extreme turbulence for China, and the Qing Dynasty did little to assuage the fears of the Chinese people that their way of life was being threatened.

 China increasingly was being subjected to Westernization as the century progressed.
 Western ideas and religion challenged the long-dominant traditional culture in China.

 This all came to a head during the First Opium War from 1839-1842.
 In it, Great Britain soundly defeated China and forced them to sign the first of what would later be called the “Unequal Treaties.”
 The terms stated that the opium trade was allowed to continue and the additional ports would be opened to free market trade.

 The treaty humiliated the Chinese and had the simultaneous effect of increasing the number of opium addicts in the country while showing the declining power of the Qing Dynasty.
 In addition, with the opening of new ports, trade and commerce shifted from the south to the north.

 The resulting job losses in the south led to even more discontent and lack of confidence in the Qing.
 Combined with a lackluster response to famine and natural disasters in the region, the south was a tinderbox waiting for a spark.

 That spark came in the form of Hong Xiuquan’s Taiping Rebellion beginning in 1850.
 After amassing a large following in the south, his followers scored some major early victories, showing the weakness of the Qin forces.